pedro-mendonca/Convert-PT-AO90/README.md

 *   Rebuild code to allow a detailed control over sentence and word boundaries.
 *   Fix problem of partial find+replace of words, now only whole words can be converted.
-*   Keep pretty JSON source for readability.
+*   Remove temporary bug fix of partial find+replace (acto->ato).
+*   Update main replace pairs library.
+*   Add more custom replace pairs rules.
+*   Rebuild and add both replace pairs JSON, minified and source (pretty).
 *   Add more tests for many different types of texts: Multiline, HTML, multiple sentences, etc.
-*   Add more custom replace pairs rules.

 ### 1.1.0